yashhere/tufte.yashagarwal.in/content/posts/2019-02-17-go-grpc-opa-a-perfect-union-part-2.md

 It will generate corresponding Golang definitions of the messages and services defined in the Proto file.
 These definitions can be used by the server and client stubs to communicate with each other.

+<h6>Implementation of Go service</h6>

-Now we can start implementing the code for our services `AddBook`, `ListAllBooks` and `SearchBook`.
-It is going to be a very naive implementation of a library system, but it will suffice to learn all the concepts.
+Now we can start implementing the code for our services `AddBook()`, `ListAllBooks()` and `SearchBook()`.
+It is going to be a very naive implementation of a library system, but it will be sufficient to learn all the concepts.

 My implementation of the server stub is hosted [here](https://github.com/yashhere/go-library-service/blob/master/pkg/librarylib/server.go).
 A basic flow diagram of this implementation will look like this -

 <center>{{< figure src="/images/OPA_Service_Flow_Diagram.jpeg"caption-position="bottom"  caption-effect="appear" width="650px">}}</center>